Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Discussion

 \subsection{Interpretation of Results}

-The distinction between the Incompatibility Index $|\Omega_1|$ and the linearized cohomology $H^1_{\rm lin}$ is significant (cf. Remark~\ref{remark:what_omega_measures}).
-While $H^1_{\rm lin}$ measures global topological features \cite{Jiang2011}, $|\Omega_1|$ identifies the specific edges where coherence fails.
-This localization is crucial for understanding how specific interactions contribute to global impossibilities.
+The distinction between the Incompatibility Index $|\Omega_1|$ and the linearized cohomology $H^1_{\rm lin}$---the first cohomology of HodgeRank's comparison complex, whose dimension counts the harmonic (globally cyclic) inconsistencies (Section~\ref{sec:results_localization})---is significant (cf. Remark~\ref{remark:what_omega_measures}).
+Whereas $\dim H^1_{\rm lin}$ is a property of the comparison graph rather than a reading of the data, $|\Omega_1|$ localizes disagreement in the interaction structure, ordinally and with an exact per-edge certificate \cite{Jiang2011}.
+This localization is what shows how specific interactions contribute to global impossibilities.

-The stochastic interpolation experiment (Section~\ref{sec:stochastic_interpolation}) demonstrates that $|\Omega_1|$ responds smoothly to changes in preference distributions.
-The emergent nature of these transitions---arising from the Mallows model rather than hardcoded rules---provides evidence that the Obstruction Locus captures meaningful structural information about preference profiles.
+The stochastic interpolation experiment (Section~\ref{sec:stochastic_interpolation}) shows that $|\Omega_1|$ responds smoothly to changes in the preference distribution: averaging over Mallows draws turns the discrete reference switches into a continuous response of the mean, with the spread of $|\Omega_1|$ largest once preferences concentrate near $t=1$.

-The most significant experimental finding is the behavior of the rigorous pushforward ($\pi_*$).
+The most significant experimental finding is the behavior of the pushforward ($\pi_*$).
 The empty stalk phenomenon reveals a fundamental principle: aggregation conflicts cannot be resolved by simple merging or coarse-graining without information loss or the imposition of an aggregation rule.
-The pushforward functor naturally captures this impossibility by transforming distributed conflicts (edge obstructions) into localized impossibilities (empty stalks).
-This demonstrates the capacity of the sheaf-theoretic framework to track obstructions across different scales of analysis.
+The pushforward functor captures this impossibility by transforming distributed conflicts (edge obstructions) into localized impossibilities (empty stalks), tracking the obstruction across different scales of analysis.